Biblical Distinctions Between the Father and the Son

 In Mark 10:18, “Yahushua said unto him, Why callest thou Me good?
 There is none good but One, that is, Elohim."
 Elohim is good in a way that separates Him even from Yahushua, His Son.
 Yahushua could have sinned and become disloyal to Yahuwah.
 But Yahuwah can never sin . . . it is an impossibility with Him.
 Yahushua was tempted of the devil, but Elohim cannot be tempted (James 1:13); therefore, Elohim and Yahushua are TWO separate entities.

-6. Yahushua Came To Do The Father’s Will
+6. Yahushua Came To Do His Father’s Will

 7. Elohim Speaks From Heaven At Messiah’s Baptism